opencord/cordctl/README.md

 # cordctl

 ---

 `cordctl` is a command-line tool for interacting with XOS.
 XOS is part of the SEBA NEM and part of CORD, so by extension this tool is useful for interacting with SEBA and CORD deployments. `cordctl` makes use of gRPC to connect to XOS and may by used for administration of a remote pod, assuming the appropriate firewall rules are configured.
 Typically XOS exposes its gRPC API on port `30011`.

+## Obtaining cordctl

+Binaries for `cordctl` are published at https://github.com/opencord/cordctl/releases and may be directly downloaded and used on Linux, MAC, or Windows platforms.

+Additionally, the source for `cordctl` is available at https://github.com/opencord/cordctl and may be downloaded and built. `cordctl` is written in golang, and go version 1.12 or above must be installed in order to build from source.

+If you would like to contribute to `cordctl`, the preferred process is to submit patches for code review through gerrit at https://gerrit.opencord.org.

 ## Configuration